16 Applications of AI-Powered Object Detection in Businesses – Industrial Use Cases

 Businesses now want to build more ethical, private and transparent recommendation engines.
 With emphasis on use of explainable AI and privacy best practices, they tend to ensure fairness, information security and avoid biases – as long-term business objectives.

-Beyond basic demographics, recommendation engines now go deeper into real-time content, real-time location, weather and time of day, and in fact, emotional state to delivery highly tailored suggestions – call it hyperpersonalization or contextual understanding, it’s definitely helping the end users.
+Beyond basic demographics, recommendation engines now go deeper into real-time content, real-time location, weather and time of day, and in fact, emotional state to deliver highly tailored suggestions – call it hyperpersonalization or contextual understanding, it’s definitely helping the end users.

 Brands more interested in visual storytelling are utilizing AR and VR technologies for marketing and sales and customer experiences.
 The business world is up for integrating these immersive technologies with recommendation systems to further improve the buying experience.